SuperDisk/lang-music/Readme.md

     (defun <name> (<arg> ...) <seq> ...)

 Defines a musical function.
 Return a list of sequences.
-Any call to a function defined with `defun` will be considered a sequnce.
+Any call to a function defined with `defun` will be considered a sequence.

     (seq <seq> ...)